A.D. Amar

-A. D. Amar (Amar Dev Amar) is an Indian-American scholar, researcher, author and educator of knowledge in organizations.
-Since 2001, he has been working to compile knowledge from academic, business, and millennia-year-old Indian scriptures for developing knowledge applications for managing organizations.
-To this end, he organized many scholarly and applications activities by bringing experts, thought leaders, and the swamis from India and other parts of the world to cover wisdom as the goal of knowledge and how to adapt it for managing organizations.
+A.D.
+Amar (Amar Dev Amar) is an Indian-American scholar, researcher, author and educator of knowledge in organizations.
+Since 2001, he has been working to compile knowledge from academic, business, and millennia-year-old manuscripts for developing knowledge applications for managing organizations.
+To this end, he organized many scholarly and applications activities by bringing experts, thought leaders, and the learned from India and other parts of the world to cover wisdom as the goal of knowledge and how to adapt it for managing organizations.
 It includes knowledge of self, others, and societal entities.
 It covers intrinsic motivation, training, and control of mind, and the development of behavior, especially related to work.
 He has carried out research and disseminated it in these and other management areas at professional levels using the platforms of the prominent global professional and scholarly societies such as the Academy of Management (AOM), the International Federation of Operational Research Societies (IFORS), and the Association of European Operational Research Societies (EURO).
-For his contributions, initiatives, and achievements, he has received many honors and is listed among the Harvard Business School Profiles in Business and Management, International Directory of Scholars and Their Research of the Harvard Business School Publishing, Who’s Who in Frontiers Science and Technology, among others.
+For his contributions, initiatives, and achievements, he has received many honors and is listed among the Harvard Business School Profiles in Business and Management, International Directory of Scholars and Their Research of the Harvard Business School Publishing, Who's Who in Frontiers Science and Technology, among others.